Taciann62/Data-Cleaning-on-GoogleSheet-Excel/README.md

 #### Figure 3b: above is the image of raw data after complete cleaning, filtering and sorting on Google Sheet

-After each row is cleaned, missing values are properly filled, I copied the downloaded data from Excel and uploaded it to a Google sheet, which I find to be more user-friendly.
+After each row is cleaned and missing values are properly filled, I copied the downloaded data from Excel and uploaded it to a Google sheet, which I find to be more user-friendly.
 On the sheet, I split the date into day of the week, month, and year, as shown in the image above.
 Then I created pivot table(s) to derive insights into the data.

 ### Exploratory Data Analysis
+   #### Results and Findings
 The Exploratory Data Analysis involves asking questions about the data that meet specific conditions, such as:
 - The total amount spent on specific confectionery (the most sold confectionery)
 - Total quantity sold